After Italy blocked access to ChatGPT, will the rest of Europe follow?

-Italy has become the first Western country to block ChatPGT, a popular chatbot powered by artificial intelligence (AI).
+Regulators across Europe are scrutinising whether ChatGPT complies with privacy regulations after Italy became the first Western country to block the popular chatbot powered by artificial intelligence (AI).

-The country’s data protection watchdog said it's opening an investigation against OpenAI, the company behind the massively popular chatbot due to data privacy concerns after ChatGPT experienced a data breach involving user conversations and payment information.
+Italy's data protection watchdog said last week it's opening an investigation against OpenAI, the company behind the massively popular chatbot, citing data privacy concerns after ChatGPT experienced a data breach involving user conversations and payment information.

 ChatGPT can pretty much answer any questions, pass exams and even code a whole website for you.